 So choosing a proper permalink structure is very important.
-I’ll describe little about different permalink structure of WordPress below.
+I’ll describe little about different permalink structures of WordPress.
 So that you can understand which permalink structure is suitable for your blog.

-Plain: Don’t choose the Plain permalink structure for your blog.
-It is just bad for SEO.
+Plain: Don’t choose the Plain permalink structure for your blog as it’s just bad for SEO.
 Because it uses numbers in permalink as the ID of a post or page.
-But, search engine understands words, not numbers.
+But, search engines understand words, not numbers.

 This is the default permalink structure of WordPress.
 After installing WordPress you should change this permalink structure.

-In fact, You should tweak some settings in WordPress after installing WordPress on your server for the first time.
-I published a post a few days ago about this.
-You can read that by clicking on the following link.
+In fact, You should tweak some settings in WordPress after installing it on your server for the first time.

 Day and name: If your blog has multi-authors and if you publish several posts in a day, then this permalink structure is suitable for you.
-This permalink structure also usable for the blog which has duplicate post titles.
+This is also usable for the blog which has duplicate post titles.

 Numeric: This permalink structure is not good for SEO.
 Because it only contains numbers.
-And as I told before, search engine understands words not numbers.
+And as I told before, search engines understand words, not numbers.

 Post Name: This is the recommended permalink structure for most blogs.
 And it is good for SEO.
 If you are not worried about having duplicate post titles on your blog then this permalink structure is simply the best.